felipepereira2697/felipepereira2697/README.md

 - 🔭 I’m currently working on **Golang, Javascript and Salesforce**

-- 🌱 I’m currently learning **Golang, Javascript, Java and Spring Boot**
+- 🌱 I’m currently learning **Golang, Javascript, Java, Spring Boot and Salesforce**

 - I’m looking to collaborate on **Golang, Javascript and Java**